 Developing Risk Management Plans

-Reviewing other studies is one way to develop risk management programs.
+Reviewing other studies for examples of risk management in healthcare is one way healthcare managers may develop risk management programs.
 Following the directives of governing organizations such as the Department of Health and Human Services, Food and Drug Administration (FDA), and American Society for Healthcare Risk Management (ASHRM) ensures risk management compliance.

 - What could possibly happen?